-If you are planning to bet on PPV fights, you can’t go wrong with MyBookie.
+If you plan to bet on PPV fights, you can’t go wrong with MyBookie.
 It has support for all PPV fights, live odds, sports events, and more.

-Sign up for MyBookie and start making judgments based on your knowledge about fighter or team.
+Sign up for MyBookie and start making judgments based on your knowledge about the fighter or team.

 With dozens of streaming services in the market, and high-profile celebrities returning to the ring, the concept of PPV is only going uphill from this point.